mitra42/dweb/docs/Roadmap.rst

 * DOCS: Find out how to document Javascript in Sphinx / .rst
 * CORE: Directories and relative links
     * Upload directory
-        * Python routine (start in test.py) that can accept dir
-        * API or class for that routine
-        * Build into TransportHTTP, TransportLocal, ServerHTTP
         * Javascript version of above - library based
         * Javascript version URL based
-    * Retrieve relative URLs
-        * Requires URL handler on HTTPServer to recognize relative URLs e.g. hash/relative
     * Demo
         * Demo on index.html with a relative image
     * Cleanup